g1mv/density/README.md

 -----
 DENSITY can be built on a number of platforms.
 It uses the [premake](http://premake.github.io/) build system.

-It was developed and optimized against Clang/LLVM, but GCC is also supported (please use a recent version for maximum performance).
+It was developed and optimized against Clang/LLVM which makes it the preferred compiler, but GCC and MSVC are also supported.
+Please use the latest compiler versions for best performance.
-At this time MSVC is *not* supported, but it's straightforward to install clang for windows.

-The following assumes you already have *git* installed.

 **Mac OS X**